-Do I have the right to access labour market in Turkey?
+Do I have the right to access labour market in Türkiye?

-As a Syrian national under temporary protection (TP) in Turkey, you have the right to work in Turkey.
+As a Syrian national under temporary protection (TP) or international protection applicant or status holder in Türkiye, you have the right to work in Türkiye.
 There are various types of work permits that you can apply for, but the most common ones are for wage employment and self-employment.

 In order to access the labour market and find job opportunities, we recommend that you get registered with İŞKUR, the Turkish Employment Agency, and/or UNHCR partners that provide counselling on available opportunities.

-There are many advantages in working legally, and informal work as well as informal businesses are against the law in Turkey.
-You can enjoy your rights and have access to social security and insurance if you have a work permit and/or official business in Turkey.
+There are many advantages in working legally, and informal work as well as informal businesses are against the law in Türkiye.
+You can enjoy your rights and have access to social security and insurance if you have a work permit and/or official business in Türkiye.
 You will be entitled to the same rights as Turkish nationals and you are entitled to the minimum wage.

 How can I obtain a work permit?
 What are the conditions and necessary documents?

-Syrians beneficiaries of temporary protection can apply for work permits six months after the completion of their TP registration procedures and having obtained their TPID cards (with a number starting with 99).
+Syrians beneficiaries of temporary protection and international protection applicants can apply for work permits six months after the completion of their registration procedures and having obtained their ID cards (with a number starting with 99).
 The application must be made in your province of residence and you must not have previously obtained a work permit.

 Once the work permit has been granted, your employer will receive an email indicating that the work permit application has been successful.
-The outcome of the application can also be viewed from the ‘Application Tracking System’ section of the MoFLSS online work permit system.
+The outcome of the application can also be viewed from e-Government website.
 A work permit document in the form of a card, which is issued by the MoFLSS for you (the employee), will be sent by courier to the address where you will work.